What do we mean by oracy and why is it important?

 Learning across all the areas of learning and development is highly dependent on language development.
 Young children are required to learn to read, to form strong relationships, to express their feelings, to articulate ideas and structure them in speech.
 Good communication skills are essential be able to talk and listen, feel confident and make friends.
 Poor language puts children at risk of not being school ready - developmentally, emotionally, or academically.

-how to support the development of the language skills needed for oracy education which provides a communication supportive environment.
+I CAN, the children’s communication charity’s enquiry into oracy (September 2019) highlights the need to place more value on the spoken language and recognises that development of language and communication skills do not just happen.
+Children need adults around them who understand how to support the development of the language skills needed for oracy education which provides a communication supportive environment.
 This is particularly important for children with speech, language, and communication needs (SLCN).
 It is also important for children with English as an Additional Language (EAL).

 So, what can we do to support oracy in the early years?